philipkobernik/sound-palette-extractor/README.md

 # SoundPalette Extractor

-Below are setup steps to install and run the SoundPalette extractor.
+### The following are step-by-step instructions to install and run the SoundPalette extractor in a context where you can copy your archive of sounds into a source folder

+(if you want to run the extractor on a folder on an external drive, check out [this guide](https://github.com/philipkobernik/sound-palette-extractor/blob/main/instructions_for_external_drive.md))

 1. first, lets install docker!
     - https://docs.docker.com/docker-for-mac/install/